Electric Vehicle Fleet and Charging Infrastructure Planning: Introduction

-{\it Electric vs ICE capacity planning insights.} In a spatial setting without EVs (the charging time is negligible), \citet{besbes2022spatial} establish that the number of vehicles required to satisfy a given service level $\alpha \in (0, 1)$ scales approximately as $T_R\alpha \lambda + \Theta(\lambda^{2/3})$.
-The second order term, $\lambda^{2/3}$, reflects the extra capacity needed (compared to a service system without spatial frictions) due to pickup times.
-We establish a related but different result.
+{\it EV vs. non-EV capacity planning.} In a non-EV system (i.e., the charging time is negligible), the results in \citet{besbes2022spatial} imply that the number of vehicles required to satisfy a given service level $\alpha \in (0, 1)$ scales approximately as $T_R\alpha \lambda + \Theta(\lambda^{2/3})$.
+The second-order term, $\lambda^{2/3}$, reflects the extra capacity needed (compared to a service system without spatial frictions) due to pickup times.
+We establish a related but different result that points to an important difference between the two systems.
 In an EV system, the first-order term is higher because $\Theta(\lambda)$ vehicles are charging on average.
-By appropriately managing these additional vehicles, it is possible to have a second-order term that can be (almost) as low as $\Theta(\lambda^{1/2})$.
-Thus, the first-order term is higher, but the second-order term can be lower depending on the matching policy and the number of chargers.
-In fact, we show that the closest dispatch policy from \citet{besbes2022spatial} fails in an EV system---it implies a second-order term that is $\Omega(\lambda)$.
-However, our power of $d$ dispatch policy makes appropriate use of the ``extra'' vehicles that are charging so that the system operator can sustain a smaller fleet size as long as there are enough chargers ($\gamma \approx 1/2$).
-In this case, vehicles don't have to drive too far to find a charging station, and trip requests matched to vehicles at charging stations have short pickup times.
-When the number of charging stations is limited (e.g., $\gamma=1/3$), the second-order term is the same as in a system without EVs, $\Theta(\lambda^{2/3})$, because there aren't enough charging stations to leverage their spatial density.
-This highlights the different nature of an EV system in which the fleet size scaling depends on the charging infrastructure.
-In addition, a matching policy that carefully manages both the spatial and the SoC dimensions is needed.
+While this {\it extra} capacity is unavoidable, it offers an opportunity\revcolor{: EVs charging can be used to fulfill trip requests, reducing pickup times and} resulting in a second-order term that can be as low as $\Theta(\lambda^{1/2})$.
+The first-order term is higher, but the second-order term can be lower depending on the number of chargers and the matching policy.

+We propose the \textit{Power-of-$d$ dispatch} (Po$d$) policy: for every trip request, choose the $d$ closest vehicles (including those charging) and dispatch the one with the highest SoC.
+This policy effectively utilizes the extra vehicles.
+By selecting nearby, high-SoC vehicles, it attains low pickup times while balancing charge levels across the fleet, securing the availability of enough dispatchable EVs.
+This strategy enables the system operator to maintain a smaller fleet size, provided there are sufficient chargers.
+The resulting key insight is that optimal fleet capacity planning in an EV system is susceptible to the charging infrastructure, and it entails a dispatching policy that must balance fleet SoC.